About

 I study the ecology and evolution of acoustic communication.
 I strive to understand how the biotic and abiotic environment affect acoustic signaling in animals.
 I am particularly interested in the dynamics of acoustic communities and the effect of social interactions on acoustic signals.
 I am currently conducting two main lines of research: developing methods of passive acoustic monitoring in various environments and in particular in freshwater environments and understanding the role of socially mediated plasticity in rapid adaptation and reproductive isolation.

-I am currently a post-doctoral fellow in Wilfried Thuiller’s team at the Université Grenoble Alpes where I am setting up a network of acoustic recorders along elevational gradients in the Alps and the Pyrenees to monitor mountain environments.
-Starting in January 2024, I will become a CNRS researcher.
+I was previously a post-doctoral fellow in Wilfried Thuiller’s team at the Université Grenoble Alpes where I set up a network of acoustic recorders along elevational gradients in the Alps and the Pyrenees to monitor mountain environments.

-I was previously a post-doctoral fellow between Rafael Rodriguez’s lab and Nathan Bailey’s lab where I studied the effect of social environment on mate choice in insects that communicate with substrate-borne vibrations.
+Before that, I was a post-doctoral fellow between Rafael Rodriguez’s lab and Nathan Bailey’s lab where I studied the effect of social environment on mate choice in insects that communicate with substrate-borne vibrations.

 Before that, I was a post-doctoral fellow working with Diego Llusia in the Departamento de Ecología (Universidad Autónoma de Madrid) where I studied the effect of climate change on frogs.